Cat nail caps are one of the more exciting products available for cat owners.

 Some cats take a little while to use scratching posts.
 Nail caps can help as they don’t cause permanent changes to your cat’s claws or paws.

-As a result, these nail caps end up a smart little training aid for picker cats.
+As a result, these nail caps are a smart little training aid for picker cats.
 It lets them have a more comfortable experience when first testing out a scratching post.

 5. Versatile Enough to Work for Short-term and Long-term Situations